SamSekhon/CrossX/README.md

 ## Project Overview

 CrossX is a Streamlit app designed to facilitate the cross-examination process through LLMs.
 It incorporates PyTesseract for text extraction, and utilizes OpenAI Whisper for text-to-speech and speech-to-text functionalities.
-Additionally, it employs chroma vector operations for storing and querying embeddings.
+Additionally, it employs Faiss vector operations for storing and querying embeddings.

 The app features a chatbot built with large language models (LLMs) and a Retrieval-Augmented Generation (RAG) approach, implemented using the LangChain framework.
 This setup includes a history-aware retriever to enhance context relevance.
 Users can upload their own interviews or depositions in PDF format, or use the two pre-loaded depositions for practice.